 Alexandra is the Director, Scholarships and Alumni at the General Sir John Monash Foundation; she has been working with the Foundation since July 2017.

 Prior to joining the General Sir John Monash Foundation, Alexandra worked in the finance sector in compliance and planning whilst concurrently completing her Bachelor of Arts (International Studies and Italian) 1st Class honours, from Swinburne University of Technology.
 She was the recipient of the Swinburne Medics Award for excellence in Italian studies and received the Charles D’Aprano Memorial Scholarship, which supported her honours thesis project and a period of research in Italy in 2016.

 Alexandra’s professional interest is in fostering positive social impact through access to leadership development opportunities and education.
 She is completing a Master of Social impact through Swinburne University of Technology and the Centre for Social Impact.
 She volunteers for Fight MND in their annual big freeze campaigns.
 Alexandra is also currently a Board Director for the Spirit of Australia Foundation.

 Office and Events Administrator

 Jacinda Liau joined in 2018 as the Executive Assistant and Office Administration for the General Sir John Monash Foundation.

 Jacinda graduated from Monash University with a Bachelor of Arts in Japanese Language.
 Following her exchange studies at Meiji Gakuin University in Japan, she worked both in Japan and Australia for leading Intellectual Property firms specialising in patents and trademarks.
-She joined the General Sir John Monash Foundation in 2018 as Executive Support and Office Administration.

 Her interests include furthering the understanding and education of Japanese culture and has worked with local communities and organisations in popular interest fields.